Origin-Byte/nft-protocol/docs/ORDERBOOK.md

 The commission is paid to the beneficiary only after the intermediary state have been resolved.

-To receive a commission on an instant NFT buy (when buying a specific NFT) the client can use a batched tx to get their commission.
+If a marketplace or a wallet want to receive a commission on a trade they facilitate when buying a specific NFT with `buy_nft` endpoint, the client can use a batched tx to get their commission.
+In the batched tx they include both `buy_nft` and then a `Coin` transfer to their address.
-Hence, we don't export a `buy_with_commission` endpoint.
+Hence, we _don't_ export a `buy_nft_with_commission` endpoint.

 If there are two different marketplaces facilitating a single trade, both can claim a commission.